dasch-swiss/dsp-tools/knora/README.md

 ## Knora

 Knora is the base class which handles all the communication with the DSP API.
-In order to use Knora, the user has to submit his/her credentials to the DSP API
+In order to successfully use the API, credentials to the DSP API have to be submitted.

 ### Basic methods

 #### Knora()

-Creates an access object for Knora.
+Creates an access object for the DSP API.

 ```python
 Knora(